sandraayi/informatics-and-data-science-portofolio/healthcare-quality-assessment/Healthcare_Quality_Assessment_Report.md

 ## Project Objective
 This project involved analyzing a de-identified hospital discharge dataset as part of a simulated quality improvement (QI) initiative.
-The goal was to assess hospital readmission rates and length of stay (LOS) trends across two Midwest facilities—**Illinois Medical Care Center** and **Kentucky Best Care**—and to explore the data quality, completeness, and operational insights that could inform care improvements.
+The goal was to assess hospital readmission rates and length of stay (LOS) trends across two Midwest facilities—**Center A** and **Center B**—and to explore the data quality, completeness, and operational insights that could inform care improvements.

 ---